Early music features

 Unbarred (or unmetered) notation

-Note that the feature is still experimental and may contain bugs.
+Note: The feature is still in development and may contain bugs.
 The longest supported note value is the longa (a dotted longa is still broken up and tied over).

 Since a complete lack of barlines could make performing the music more difficult for current musicians, many modern engravers settled on a compromise called Mensurstrich, where barlines are drawn between, but not across, staves.
 This is also possible now: double click a barline, drag the lower end to the top of the staff below it, and drag the upper end to the bottom of the current staff.
 Do this in precision mode (hold down Shift).
 Then deselect the barline and the changes should be applied to the entire staff.